Equidistribution of partial coverings from closed geodesics: Volumes of partial coverings

 and we put

-\begin{lemma} Let $I,J$ be disjoint, non-empty, open, connected subsegments of $\partial \FF$ such that neither of the endpoints of $I$ (i.e. the boundary of $I$) lies on the same edge as any of the endpoints of $J$.
-Then $d_{I,J}>0$. \end{lemma} \begin{proof} By the assumptions on $I,J$ we see that the endpoints $z_0,z_1$ lie on two different edges of $\FF$.
+suppressing the dependence on $\FF$ in the notation. \begin{lemma} Let $I,J$ be disjoint, non-empty, open, connected subsegments of $\partial \FF$ such that neither of the endpoints of $I$ (i.e.\ the boundary of $I$) lies on the same edge as any of the endpoints of $J$.
+Then $d_{I,J}>0$. \end{lemma} \begin{proof} By the assumptions on $I,J$ we see that the endpoints $z_0,z_1$ defined above lie on two different edges of $\FF$.
 Thus $\PP_{I,J}$ is non-degenerate and the conclusion follows. \end{proof} Finally, we define the following key invariant of $\FF$:

 where the $\sup$ is taken over pairs $I,J$ of disjoint, non-empty, open, connected subsegments of $\partial \FF$. \begin{cor} For any discrete and cofinite $\Gamma\leq \PSL_2(\R)$ and any fundamental polygon $\FF$ of $\Gamma$ we have